Gizra/Gizra-Way-Book/approach_mission.md

 A task is often composed of many small parts.
 We need to break the "problem" down to atom parts and reveal the entities and the relationships between them.
 It is ultimately a world of circles and arrows.

-Take a look at the following simple story:
+Take a look at the following simple scenario:

 > An author writes articles.